Representing Beauty: Towards a Participatory but Objective Latent Aesthetics: Representation in Art and Computer Science

-Additional intrigue is added to the discussion of abstraction and representation by the ongoing debate regarding the ``Platonic representation hypothesis", which states ``that there is a growing similarity in how datapoints are represented in different neural network models.
-This similarity spans across different model architectures, training objectives, and even data modalities" and ``that there is indeed an endpoint to this convergence and a principle that drives it: different models are all trying to arrive at a representation of reality, meaning a representation of the joint distribution over events in the world that generate the data we observe" \cite{platonic}.
+Additional intrigue is added to the discussion of abstraction and representation by the ongoing debate regarding the ``Platonic representation hypothesis” (PRH), which states ``that there is a growing similarity in how datapoints are represented in different neural network models.
+This similarity spans across different model architectures, training objectives, and even data modalities” and ``that there is indeed an endpoint to this convergence and a principle that drives it: different models are all trying to arrive at a representation of reality, meaning a representation of the joint distribution over events in the world that generate the data we observe” \cite{platonic}.
 In other words: that there is not an endless subjectivity of possible representations which are agnostic to each other, but that there is indeed a globally maximal (universal) representational geometry, regardless of the modality by which particular concepts or objects are presented to a neural network or the human cognitive system.
-Though various forms of this hypothesis have been prevalent in the history of philosophy and computer science, the authors support their claim by presenting evidence that representations produced by different models with distinct, non-overlapping modalities and datasets converge as the models become more successful within their domain and thus more able to accurately apprehend reality.
-If this hypothesis were true, we would also expect there to be some learnable content within the embeddings produced by various models such that we can translate embeddings between architectures without relying on labels or pairs, but instead on their shared geometry.
-And this is exactly what Jha et al. \cite{jha2025harnessinguniversalgeometryembeddings} found: that it is possible to translate (albeit imperfectly) between embedding spaces by constructing a bridge through a shared, quasi-universal latent space.
-For the remainder of this paper, we will utilize the term ``universal representation hypothesis" to refer to this set of ideas and findings around the possibility of a universal geometry, (except when referring directly to the work from Huh et al.) because part of our contention is that ``Platonic" is a misleading characterization of the structure and source of these representations.
+Though various forms of this hypothesis have been prevalent in the history of philosophy and computer science, the authors support their claim by presenting evidence that representations produced by different models with distinct, non-overlapping modalities and datasets converge as the models become more successful across multiple benchmarks and thus more able to accurately apprehend reality.
+Following the original PRH paper, numerous other researchers have replicated and expanded on their approach, finding agreement, with some small caveats, on the key observation of increasing cross-model representational convergence being driven by increased model performance on various tasks.
+In terms of bolstering the underlying claims of representational convergence through semantic abstraction, we refer to only a few of the available papers: Wei et al. \cite{wei2022emergentabilitieslargelanguage}, Vafidis et al. \cite{vafidis2025disentangling}, Jha et al.\cite{jha2025harnessinguniversalgeometryembeddings}, and Ramidi et al.\cite{ramidi2026representationalalignmenthypothesisevidence}.
+Wei et al. substantiates that the abilities of LLMs, and by extension other deep learning models, advances not as a linear function of training data, but coinciding with the emergence of abstractions which enable new forms of reasoning (such as a grasp of analogy or sarcasm) - something supported by more formalized research like Yang et al. \cite{yang2025emergent}.
+Vafidis ``proved that disentangled, generalizable representations must emerge in agents optimally solving multi-task evidence accumulation tasks” - a key claim underlying the convergence of representational geometry.
+Jha et al. demonstrated that unpaired translations between embedding spaces were possible, a phenomenon they deem the \textit{strong Platonic representation hypothesis} because it implies not just local neighborhood alignment but sufficient mutual information in representational geometry as to make the embeddings translatable across embedding spaces with no paired data or language supervision.
+Lastly, Ramidi et al. presents a compelling survey of various techniques, as well as a delineation of sub-claims relevant to representational alignment, before eventually concluding: ``Taken together, these ... lines of evidence suggest that seemingly disparate modalities, trained under different objectives and data streams, frequently exhibit a coherent semantic geometry that can be revealed either by learning a simple mapping or by comparing their internal relational patterns.”